Educational Activities - Pediatric Residency

 Evidence Based Medicine Journal Club

-With guidance from faculty members, residents present and discuss current articles from the literature, focusing on study design and statistical methods, and an emphasis on studying and adopting evidence-based medicine.
-Seven morning sessions per year.
+With guidance from faculty members, residents present and discuss current articles from the literature, focusing on study design and statistical methods with an emphasis on studying and adopting evidence-based medicine.

 Pediatric Mock Codes

-These sessions are prepared and led by attendings within the divisions of Neonatology and Pediatric Intensive Care.
-Each block we have a mock code session in the ED for all residents to attend, as well as simulation time for NICU residents to practice code situations.
-Quarterly we have longer mock code session, with smaller numbers of resident.
-These occur in our Simulation Center which features video recording and moderated debrief.
+These sessions are prepared and led by faculty within the divisions of Neonatology and Pediatric Intensive Care.
+Each block residents participate in a mock code session in the Emergency Department.
+During their NICU rotations, residents also partake in simulation to practice code situations.
+Quarterly, small groups of residents practice simulated cases with PICU faculty in dedicated afternoon sessions.

 Residents as Teachers